ironeternal/ironeternal.github.io/core/pc.md

 1. Characters start with 20 hit points
 1. 4 x [d6-d6] in order or stat array of [5,3,2,0]
-2. 3d6 for character advancements (1-2 prowess, 3-4 skills, 5-6 cores)
+2. 3d6 for character advancements (1-2 prowess, 3-4 skills, 5-6 arcane)
 3. 3d10 Roll for skills
 4. Select kit
 4. 3d3 for traditions (1-2 drakon, 3-4 orlok, 5-6 moloch) and 3d10 for spells